 11.03 Assignment.
 The terms, provisions and conditions of this Agreement shall extend to, be binding upon and inure to the benefit of the Parties, their respective successors, permitted assigns and legal representatives.
 No Party shall assign this Agreement or any of its rights hereunder, or delegate any of its obligations hereunder, without the prior written consent of the other, such consent may not be unreasonably withheld, except for an assignment to a wholly owned subsidiary or a wholly owned affiliate of a parent corporation.

 11.04 Entire Agreement; Amendments.
 This Agreement and the exhibits and schedules attached hereto and incorporated by reference herein contain the entire understanding of the Parties with respect to its subject matter.
 There are no restrictions, agreements, promises, warranties, covenants or undertakings other than those expressly set forth herein.
 Notwithstanding any representations which may have been made by either Party in connection with the transactions contemplated by this Agreement, each Party acknowledges that it has not relied on any representation by the other Party with respect to such transactions or the Assets except those contained in this Agreement or in the exhibits or schedules hereto.
-This Agreement supersedes all prior agreements and understandings between the Parties with respect to its subject matter, except for that certain Confidentiality Agreement dated _________ __, 200between the Parties which shall remain in full force and effect pursuant to its terms.
+This Agreement supersedes all prior agreements and understandings between the Parties with respect to its subject matter, except for that certain Confidentiality Agreement dated _________ __, 2000, between the Parties which shall remain in full force and effect pursuant to its terms.
 This Agreement may be amended only by a written instrument duly executed by the parties.
 No waiver by any Party of any one or more defaults by the other in performance of any of the provision of this Agreement shall operate or be construed as a waiver of any future default or defaults, whether of a like or different character.

 11.05 Severability.
 Each portion of this Agreement is intended to be severable.
 If any term or provision hereof is illegal or invalid for any reason whatsoever, such illegality or invalidity shall not affect the validity of the remainder of this Agreement.